-Interest in Portugal’s property market from Chinese investors is rapidly increasing, as wealthy buyers target investment opportunities and seek to tap into the country’s ‘golden visa’ scheme, according to property consultancy firm Tamea International.
+Interest in Portugal real estate market from Chinese investors is rapidly increasing, as wealthy buyers target investment opportunities and seek to tap into the country’s Golden Visa scheme, according to property consultancy firm Tamea International.

 Confidence in Portugal’s struggling property market has been improving of late, as reflected by the fact that transactions in the sales market continue to rise, with prices now increasing, albeit at a moderate rate, in some parts of the country, led by the capital city of Lisbon.

 Unsurprisingly, Tamea International reports that Lisbon apartments is the number one choice for many Chinese buyers eager to invest in Portugal’s improving property market.

 “We get Chinese clients throughout the year.
 Usually, they come in big groups with their families and friends during holiday seasons, and want to invest together,” said Tariq El-Asad, managing director of Tamea International.

 Portugal is fast becoming one of the most active targets in Europe for Chinese property investors, helped in part by a series of government policies aimed at encouraging further interest.

 Portugal Golden Visa programme for major foreign investors, which was introduced in 2012 in response to the financial crisis, has proved particularly popular.